M-o-a-T/moat-kv/docs/source/tutorial.rst

 First we feed some interesting code into MoaT-KV::

-    $ dkv code set the.answer <<END
+    $ mkv code set the.answer <<END
     > print("Forty-Two!")
     > return 42
     > END

 Then we set up a one-shot run-anywhere instance::

-   $ dkv run set -c the.answer -t 0 a.question
+   $ mkv run set -c the.answer -t 0 a.question

 This doesn't actually execute any code because the executor is not part of the MoaT-KV server.
 (The server may gain an option to do that too, but not yet.)
 So we run it::

-   $ dkv run all
+   $ mkv run all
    Forty-Two!

 (Initially this takes some time, because the ``run`` command needs to